JeffGiroux/f5xc-mcn/lab-guides/bip-service-insertion-walkthrough/intro.md

 ---------

 The F5 Distributed Cloud Console provides automation to simplify the integration of a BIG-IP into an XC AWS Transit Gateway topology.
-Integration is accomplished through the use of TGW peering and IP in IP tunnels between the XC CE and the BIG-IP.
+Integration is accomplished through the use of TGW peering and IP in IP tunnels between the XC CE, the BIG-IP, and pool members.

 Both North/South and East/West traffic flows are easy to configure using the XC Console BIG-IP External Site type.